 Someone I know gave me a look at a book by a guy named Dr. Gregory Ellis, who is a Ph.D. body builder and an ex-pro footballer, and asked me to take a look at it.
 The book suffers from being self published and not having the helping hand of a professional editor.
 It is way overwritten and about three or four times as long as it needs to be (it’s about the size of the Little Rock, AR telephone directory) to make the case Dr. Ellis is trying to make.

-Dr. Ellis, like my good friend from Down Under, is a firm believer in the calorie is a calorie is a calorie theory.
+Dr. Ellis, like many people who should know better, is a firm believer in the calorie is a calorie is a calorie theory.
 In fact, he is such a firm believer that it seems to have reached the point of almost being a religion to him.
 His book contains 26 chapters, and starting with Chapter 3 (I don’t know why he didn’t start with Chapter 1, but he didn’t) and going all the way through the rest of the 26 chapters, he puts this statement at the top of the chapter page:

 Calories Count!
 The Energy Balance Equation is weight control’s Golden Rule: it’s Ultimate, Irrefutable, and Holy Law.
 Calories consumed cannot exceed those burned off without gaining weight.
 The myth of the “fast” and “slow” metabolism that varies widely from person to person – is just that, a myth.
 It’s a myth that Uncle Harry “eats everything in sight and remains slim.”
 It’s a myth that Aunt Alice “gains weight at the whiff of a hot muffin.”
 Resting metabolism depends on body size and we can predict it by a formula; we aren’t that different.
 And large differences in the amounts eaten only come because one person is far more physically active than another.
 The Law is always obeyed.
 It’s unbreakable.
 All are accountable.
 No one escapes; no one is above the Law.
 This is the First Principal, failure to learn the Law will lead you to failure in bodyweight regulation.
 “But,’ you say… there are no Buts! [all bold text in the original]